gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_0_Introduction_and_Lab_Set_Up/README.md

 ## Prerequisites

-1. Computer running up to date installation of Windows 10 or Ubuntu 18.04.
+1. Computer running up to date installation of Windows 10 or Ubuntu 18.04
+2. An Azure Sphere device

 ---